jracevedob/AIDTechTask/README.md

 ## Setup description ##

-All the exercises were implemented on a machine with the X86 architecture, running a virtual machine with Ubuntu 18.04.1 on top of it.
+All the exercises were implemented on a machine with the X86 architecture, running a virtual machine with GNU/Ubuntu 18.04.1 LTS (Bionic Beaver) on top of it.
 The code was compiled using the GCC compiler version 7.4.0.

 ## Table of contents ##